What is the Metaverse? Should we see the future of the Internet in this?

 - Skype for Business or Lync: "unified" communication platform integrating means of communication such as video or audio calls and instant messaging.

-A direct descendant of Skype for Business, the main use that a new user has of Microsoft Teams is the instant messaging (or chat) part found in the “Conversation” tab.
+A direct descendant of Skype for Business, the primary use that a new user has of Microsoft Teams is the instant messaging (or chat) part found in the "Conversation" tab.

 Audio and video calls

-Like Skype, you can make calls with Microsoft Teams, in audio or video.
+Like Skype, you can make calls with Microsoft Teams, audio, or video.
 You will find screen sharing and remote control features.
-If you have to meet with clients, prospects or partners and are in a non-professional environment, Microsoft Teams allows you to blur the background or even add a wallpaper (open space, office, meeting room).
+If you have to meet with clients, prospects, or partners and are in a non-professional environment, Microsoft Teams allows you to blur the background or even add wallpaper (open space, office, meeting room).

 Thanks to its connection with Exchange, you can manage your calendar and send meeting invitations remotely directly from the application.
 These contain a link that allows recipients to connect to the meeting remotely, even if they do not have a Microsoft account.